brydinh/CEG-4110/README.md

  # Resources I Used:

- These are the sources I used to help implement the application.
+ These are the sources I used to help implement the application (I give credit to them okay):

   <b> What I used to implement the drawing pad:</b>
             https://code.tutsplus.com/tutorials/android-sdk-create-a-drawing-app-touch-interaction--mobile-19202